openx2/201814806ChenXin/Readme.md

 then do such tasks:
 * Preprocess this text dataset, and get the VSM representation of each document.
 * Implement a KNN classifier, and test its performance in the 20 Newsgroups dataset.

+Homework 1 was completed on November 1.

+I submitted a lab report with more details.